5r6t/IPK_project2_2025/README.md

 ```

 # Conclusion
 This document essentially does not advance the state of human knowledge in any way.
 I hope one day I'll have saved enough to isolate myself in the mountains.
-But all I do is run for cover...

-Todays song: Mercy - Dotan
+**Todays song:** Auld Lang Syne - Port Sulphur Band